How emotion recognition works

-Emotion recognition or emotion detection/estimation takes a facial expression from an image or from video as an input and returns the probability of each of the six basic emotions: happiness, sadness, anger, fear, surprise, and disgust, as well as neutral.
-These basic emotions were researched by Paul Ekman (1972) who supported the view that these emotions are discrete, measurable, and physiologically distinct, which leads to their universal recognition, even in preliterate cultures who could not have learned these associations through modern media.
+Basic emotions were researched by Paul Ekman who supported the view that these emotions are discrete, measurable, and physiologically distinct, which leads to their universal recognition, even in preliterate cultures who could not have learned these associations through modern media.

-Nowadays emotion estimation has lots of uses in industry, but in academic research as well.
-For example, businesses can use emotion estimation to capitalize on it to sell their products to the consumers in the opportune moments.
+Nowadays, facial emotion recognition has lots of uses in various industries and academic research.
+For example, businesses can use emotion estimation software to sell their products to consumers in the opportune moments.
 Marketing researchers can use it to verify the emotional reactions of users to their products, shelf placement or ads, while webmasters can use them to see how the users react to their content.

 FaceAnalysis comes with cutting-edge algorithms that estimate not only emotions, but age and gender as well.
 If you’d like to try it out yourself or discuss potential opportunities for your business, get in touch with our experts.
 We’d be happy to provide you with a free evaluation licence and valuable insights from our extensive experience.